 The garlic is optional.
 It is not usually included in pasta carbonara, but it tastes great so we've included it.
-By the way, traditionally "guanciale", or pork jowl, is used in this dish, so if you can get it, by all means use it.
+By the way, "guanciale", or pork jowl, is traditionally used in this dish, so if you can get it, by all means use it.

 - 1 Tbsp olive oil or unsalted butter

 - 1/2 pound pancetta or thick cut bacon, diced